johnspackman/qooxdoo-serverobjects/docs/tutorial.md

 	ProxyManager.changeProperty(this, "myMap", myMap, null);
 ```

 As with ArrayList, this is cumbersome and must be done every time you modify the map.
-To make this happen automatically, you can use com.zenesis.qx.remote.collections.HashMap (a server class) and that will only send the minimum changes required between the client and server, and it is fully automatic.
+To make this happen automatically, you can use com.zenesis.qx.remote.collections.HashMap (a server class) and that will only send the minimum changes required between the client and server, and it is fully automatic (ie you do _not_ need to call ProxyManager.changeProperty(...)).

 ### Sending objects back to the server